domcyrus/rustnet/README.md

 # Build in release mode (basic functionality)
 cargo build --release

-# Build with eBPF support for enhanced Linux performance (Linux only)
+# Build with experimental eBPF support for enhanced Linux performance (Linux only)
 cargo build --release --features ebpf

 # The executable will be in target/release/rustnet